lookit/research-resources/Legal/Lookit consent form template 5 adult only.md

 ## Participation is voluntary [or custom `participation_header`]

-You and your child are free to choose whether to be in this study.
+You are free to choose whether to be in this study.
 If you do choose to participate, it's okay to stop at any point during the session.
-Please do pause or stop the session if your child becomes fussy or does not want to participate!

 [`voluntary_participation`: Optional: any additional information about voluntary nature of participation, e.g. "There are two sessions in this study; you will be invited to complete another session next month.
 It is okay not to do both sessions!"]